solana-labs/solana/book/src/ledger-replication.md

 proof.
 6. NUM\_CHACHA\_ROUNDS: Number of encryption rounds performed to generate encrypted state.
+7. NUM\_SLOTS\_PER\_TURN: Number of slots that define a single storage epoch or a "turn" of the PoRep game.

 ### Validator behavior

-1. Validator joins the network and submits a storage validation capacity transaction which tells the network how many proofs it can process in a given period defined by NUM\_KEY\_ROTATION\_TICKS.
+1. Validators join the network and begin looking for replicator accounts at each storage epoch/turn boundary.
-2. Every NUM\_KEY\_ROTATION\_TICKS the validator stores the PoH value at that height.
+2. Every turn, Validators sign the PoH value at the boundary and use that signature to randomly pick proofs to verify from each storage account found in the turn boundary.
-3. Validator generates a storage proof confirmation transaction.
-4. The storage proof confirmation transaction is integrated into the ledger.
-6. Validator responds to RPC interfaces for what the last storage epoch PoH value is and its slot.
+This signed value is also submitted to the validator's storage account and will be used by replicators at a later stage to cross-verify.
+3. Every `NUM_SLOTS_PER_TURN` slots the validator advertises the PoH value.
+This is value is also served to Replicators via RPC interfaces.
+4. For a given turn N, all validations get locked out until turn N+3 (a gap of 2 turn/epoch).
+At which point all validations during that turn are available for reward collection.
+5. Any incorrect validations will be marked during the turn in between.

 ### Replicator behavior

-1. Since a replicator is somewhat of a light client and not downloading all the ledger data, they have to rely on other full nodes (validators) for information.
+1. Since a replicator is somewhat of a light client and not downloading all the ledger data, they have to rely on other validators and replicators for information.
 Any given validator may or may not be malicious and give incorrect information, although there are not any obvious attack vectors that this could accomplish besides having the replicator do extra wasted work.
-For many of the operations there are a number of options depending on how paranoid a replicator
+For many of the operations there are a number of options depending on how paranoid a replicator is:
-is:
     - (a) replicator can ask a validator
     - (b) replicator can ask multiple validators
+    - (c) replicator can ask other replicators
-    - (c) replicator can subscribe to the full transaction stream and generate the information itself
+    - (d) replicator can subscribe to the full transaction stream and generate the information itself (assuming the slot is recent enough)
-    - (d) replicator can subscribe to an abbreviated transaction stream to generate the information itself
+    - (e) replicator can subscribe to an abbreviated transaction stream to generate the information itself (assuming the slot is recent enough)
-2. A replicator obtains the PoH hash corresponding to the last key rotation along with its slot.
+2. A replicator obtains the PoH hash corresponding to the last turn with its slot.
 3. The replicator signs the PoH hash with its keypair.
 That signature is the seed used to pick the segment to replicate and also the encryption key.
 The replicator mods the signature with the slot to get which segment to